Cars Brands that start with B

 Bizzarrini Logo

-Giotto Bizzarrini, a former engineer of the famous Italian car brands Alfa Romeo, Ferrari, and ISO, founded Prototipi Bizzarrini Srl to produce cars in 1962.
-She was guided by sports and racing models, of which not very many were built in the seven years of its existence.
-They were modern and high-tech, with competitive characteristics.
-In 1966 the brand was renamed Bizzarrini SpA.
-In 1969 the company went bankrupt.
-But in the 2000s, it was restored due to the emergence of demand for concept cars.
+Giotto Bizzarrini, a former engineer for the famous Italian automobile brands Alfa Romeo, Ferrari, and ISO, founded Prototipi Bizzarrini Srl in 1962 to produce cars.
+It focused on sports and racing models, of which not many were built in the seven years of its existence.
+They were modern and high-tech, with competitive performance.
+In 1966, the brand was renamed to Bizzarrini SpA.
+In 1969, the company went bankrupt.
+However, it was revived in the 2000s due to the demand for concept cars.

 Black Manufacturing Company

 The Black Manufacturing Company was founded in 1896 in Indianapolis, Indiana.
-Its production was engaged in developing and assembling phaetons, dos-à-dos, and business wagons with engine power from 2.5 to 8 hp.
-The brand used a 2-speed manual transmission in its cars.
-There is evidence that the company built the first car in 1891, even before its official registration.
-But already in 1900, the owners agreed to sell it for $ 20,000, which led to the complete closure of the brand.
+Its production was engaged in the development and assembly of phaetons, dos-a-dos, and business vans with engines ranging from 2.5 to 8 hp.
+The cars of this brand were equipped with a 2-speed manual transmission.
+There are reports that the company built the first car in 1891, even before its official registration.
+But in 1900, the owners agreed to sell it for 20,000 dollars, which led to the complete closure of the brand.

 Blackjack Cars